 Be A More Productive Solo Advisor: Strategic Coach

-Yet the challenge of having an advisory business with such high retention rates is that, if the advisors sticks to it long enough, it’s a virtual certainty that the advisor will eventually reach capacity, and then hit ‘overload’ – where there are suddenly ‘too many’ clients, not enough time in the day to manage the business, and growth hits a wall.
+Yet the challenge of having an advisory business with such high retention rates is that, if the advisors stick to it long enough, it’s a virtual certainty that the advisor will eventually reach capacity, and then hit ‘overload’ – where there are suddenly ‘too many’ clients, not enough time in the day to manage the business, and growth hits a wall.

 And while technology tools and some hiring can help once advisors hit the wall, the reality is that the biggest change that’s necessary to get past the wall is a mental one – it’s a mindset change, which ultimately leads the advisor to change his/her own role in the business, figure out what to delegate, and determine where to focus time and attention.
-Except unfortunately, this doesn’t come naturally to most of us; in fact, it’s almost impossible to get the perspective necessary to change your mindset, without literally having someone else provide that outside perspective!
+Except, unfortunately, this doesn’t come naturally to most of us; in fact, it’s almost impossible to get the perspective necessary to change your mindset, without literally having someone else provide that outside perspective!

-Enter Dan Sullivan of the Strategic Coach.
+Enter Dan Sullivan of The Strategic Coach.
 The Strategic Coach program is designed for any/all entrepreneurs, and is not specific to financial advisors, but remains relevant because the core challenge of financial advisors is really the same as most entrepreneurs: changing your role to work less in the business, and more on the business, and figuring out what, exactly, is your “unique ability” that contributes to the growth of the business.
 So that you can re-shape both the business itself, and your team and role, to fit your highest and best-use skills.

 Technically, the Strategic Coach is not a conference – it’s a coaching program, that’s built around quarterly in-person workshop meetings with your Strategic Coach and a small group of fellow entrepreneurs.
 Advisors must generate $100,000 of personal income to qualify for the program, and entrepreneurs are divided into cohorts for those earning up to $500,000/year, and those generating $500k+ of personal income, given that the needs and challenges of the entrepreneur do vary a bit by size and complexity of the business.